-Compass Group PLC today issues a trading update ahead of its Annual General Meeting to be held at 12:00 noon today in the Live Room, Rugby Football Union, Rugby House, Twickenham, Middlesex TW2 7BA.
-At this meeting, shareholders will be provided with the following update on the Group’s performance since 30 September 2018.
+Compass Group PLC is today issuing a trading update ahead of its Annual General Meeting to be held at 12:00 noon today at the Queen Elizabeth II Conference Centre, Broad Sanctuary, Westminster, London SW1P 3EE.
+At this meeting, shareholders will be provided with the following update on the Group’s performance since 30 September 2014.

 Compass had a strong start to the new financial year.
 Organic revenue grew 5.7% for the first three months to 31 December 2014.
 Our focus on organic growth continues to drive strong levels of new business and good retention rates across all regions.
 Like for like revenue increased in the quarter, reflecting modest pricing and some volume improvement.

 Our ongoing commitment to generating efficiencies in the business continues to be supported by our management and performance (MAP) programme.
 We are using these efficiencies to invest in the exciting growth opportunities around the Group, whilst also improving our operating margin.